Alzheimer’s and Holidays: Creating Meaningful Celebrations

 ActivitiesCrafting homemade decorations, Singing carols, Watching holiday moviesStimulates cognitive function and fosters feelings of involvement

-Dietary GuidelinesFinger foods for easy eating, Avoiding excessive sugar intake, Preparing familiar dishes that stimulate memoryEnsures nutritional needs are met and uses food as a tool for reminiscence
+Dietary GuidelinesFinger foods for easy eating, Avoiding excessive sugar intake, Preparing familiar dishes that stimulate memoryEnsures nutritional needs are met and uses as a tool for reminiscence

 These resources can alleviate the stress associated with caregiving during the holidays.